jupyter-book/jupyter-book/docs/content/content-blocks.md

 ## Footnotes

-You can include footnotes in your book using standard markdown syntax.
+You can include footnotes in your book using standard Markdown syntax.
 This will include a numbered reference to the footnote in-line, and append the footnote to a list of footnotes at the bottom of the page.